Studies link sleep deprivation, stress to concussion-like symptoms | ExBulletin

 This study was conducted by the Concussion Evaluation and Research Education (CARE) Consortium established by the NCAA and the US Department of Defense.

-In this study, 11% to 27% of healthy college athletes with no recent medical history Concussion Reported combinations of symptoms that meet post criteria-Concussion Syndrome (PCS) defined by the International Classification System.
+In this study, 11% to 27% of healthy college athletes with no recent history of concussion reported a combination of symptoms that met the criteria for post-concussion syndrome (PCS) defined by the international classification system.

-Of the approximately 31,000 student athletes surveyed, three factors were most likely to predict PCS-like symptoms.
-Lack of sleep, Existing mental health Problems, and stress..
+Of the approximately 31,000 student athletes surveyed, three factors were most likely to predict PCS-like symptoms: sleep deprivation, existing mental health problems, and stress.

 Participants were cadets from four US military schools who were rigorously trained and needed to attend athletics and students who participated in NCAA sports at 26 US higher education institutions.